Nuclear Power in the USA

 Preparing for new build

-Today the importance of nuclear power in USA is geopolitical as much as economic, reducing dependency on imported oil and gas.
+Today the importance of nuclear power in USA is geopolitical as much as economic, reducing dependency on oil and gas.
 The operational cost of nuclear power in existing plants is very competitive with alternatives.
 In 2012 it was 2.4 ¢/kWh, compared with gas 3.4 ¢/kWh and coal 3.3 ¢/kWh.
+But plans for new nuclear capacity are starting to take account of opportunities for small reactors as well as large ones.

 From 1992 to 2005, some 270,000 MWe of new gas-fired plant was built, and only 14,000 MWe of new nuclear and coal-fired capacity came on line.
 But coal and nuclear supply almost 70% of US electricity and provide price stability.
 When investment in these two technologies almost disappeared, unsustainable demands were placed on gas supplies and prices quadrupled, forcing large industrial users of it offshore and pushing gas-fired electricity costs towards 10 ¢/kWh.
 Today, due to the advent of shale gas, costs are much lower.